Aliağa: Composition

+Transport

 The D.550 roadway runs through the city, between Muğla-Edirne and also to İzmir.
 Aliağa is also connected to İzmir by İZBAN, a commuter railway operating around İzmir. İZBAN operates 15 daily trains from Aliağa Railway Station to Alsancak Terminal in İzmir.
-ESHOT operates the 740 bus line to İzmir as well.
+ESHOT operates the 834 bus line to İzmir as well.

+Economy

 Ship-breaking

 There are several facilities for dismantling and scrapping ships.

 The 2020 COVID-19 pandemic sped up the process of ship recycling because owners of idled cruise ships looked to stem the red ink.